SmartMemory

 Use cases

-• Audit & compliance — answer "what did this user see on date X" exactly.
+• Audit and compliance: answer "what did this user see on date X" exactly.

-• Backdated facts — set valid_time_start in the past when ingesting historical records (e.g. importing a CRM snapshot from last quarter).
+• Backdated facts: set valid_time_start in the past when ingesting historical records.

-• Belief revision — when a fact changes, the old version stays queryable; models can still be replayed against the prior state.
+• Belief revision: when a fact changes, the old version stays queryable.

-• Diff / blamecompareVersions shows which field changed between any two versions.
+• Diff and blame: compareVersions shows which field changed between any two versions.

 Caveats

-• Rollback is best-effort for relations: edges follow the same bi-temporal model but rollback only restores node properties, not edge fan-out from evolvers that ran in the meantime.
+• Rollback is best-effort for relations.
+Edges follow the same bi-temporal model, but rollback only restores node properties.

 Key code surfaces